Frequently Asked Questions

 To claim Carer’s Allowance call the Carer's Allowance Unit on 0345 608 4321 or claim online.

-One of the first things to do if you are in need of a break is to ask for a Carer's Assessment.
 Help for Carers Croydon have been commissioned by Croydon Council to carry out Carer's Assessments for carers aged 18 and over who are caring for an adult who lives in Croydon.
-Contact Help for Carers on 020 8663 5664 or email firstname.lastname@example.org.
-Parents or carers of a disabled child or young person can receive a Carer's Assessment as part of an assessment of the child or young person from the Croydon Children with Disabilities Team on 020 8726 6400.
+Contact Help for Carers on 020 8663 5664 or email email@example.com.
+Parents or carers of a disabled child or young person can receive a Carer's Assessment under the Children and Families Act from the 0-25 SEND Team on 020 8726 6400.
+The needs of parent carers should also be taken into account in any assessment of their child.

 Caring can be really demanding on your mental as well as your physical health.
 Mind in Croydon’s Carers Counselling Service offers up to six free counselling sessions to carers who are aged 18 plus and living, working or studying in the London Borough of Croydon.
 Contact them on 020 8763 2064 or email firstname.lastname@example.org.